cloud-elements/devportal/docs/guides/element-mapper/common-resources/index.md

 Using our JavaScript Editor, you can create logic to manage complex problems.
 For example, you can write a simple script to combine fields into a single field.
 For example, combine FirstName and LastName as a field in your Common Resource called Name.
 Or tackle even more complicated issues like transforming a number based priority value (1-10) to a descriptor based value (low, medium, or high).

+# Understanding Levels

+<span style="color:red"> This still needs some work </span>

+Common resources are built as part of a hierarchy that includes three levels: organization, account, and instance.

+* The organization is the highest level.
+Transformations at this level are defined the same for all customers and all elements of any users associated with your account.
+* The account is the next highest level.
+Accounts typically represent your customers.
+Transformations at the account level are shared by all users associated with a specific account.
+* The instance is the most granular level.
+The transformations at the instance level are associated with only the element instance.

+If defined at a lower level, that will override a higher level.

+Organization level - top level, company level.
+Organization will include your company and your customers.

+Account/ sub-account, one of your customers.
+<span style:"color:red"> There seems to be a lot an account user can't do.
+As an acount user I can't adjust field settings but I can adjust Advanced settings.
+When I changed the Advanced Settings it didn't take. </span>

+Instance level for transformation level.
+Only for the connection to the element instance.

 # Definitions

 To understand common resources, we need a shared vocabulary.
 We've provided a broad definition of common resources, mappings, and transformations below with more detailed definitions following.